Education

 Master of Research

-This is a two year course with the first year composed of high level coursework that is aimed to prepare for independent research.
-WAM:83.25.
+This first year is part of the Master of Research pathway at Macquarie University and it is composed of high level coursework that is aimed to prepare for independent research.

 Bachelor of Science